nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_carrier/README.rst

 #.
 Open a terminal emulator and observe that the kit prints the following information::

         LWM2M Carrier library sample.
 #.
-Observe that the application receives events from the **LwM2M carrier** library using the registered event handler.
+Observe that the application receives events from the :ref:`liblwm2m_carrier_readme` library using the registered event handler.

 Troubleshooting